 Delicious Paleo and Keto Nutella Hazelnut Spread.

-Definitely a favourite of mine!
+Surely a favorite of mine!
 This stuff is amazing.
-Even more amazing when spread on your pecan snowball cookies!
+And even more amazing when spread on your pecan snowball cookies!

 Plus, this wholesome version carries a big nutrition punch courtesy of both the hazelnuts and the cocoa (think plenty of healthy fats and nutrients), surely making it breakfast-worthy!